Conversations on Civil Justice: Do We Need an International Court of Civil Justice? Friday, October 20, 2023, 1 - 1:30 P.M. Pacific Time (Webinar)

 The Civil Legal Aid Crisis in Eviction Cases: Options and Opportunities, Friday, June 23, 2023, 8AM – 5:30 P.M.
 Eastern Time

-Please join the RAND Institute for Civil Justice, the Berkeley Law Civil Justice Research Initiative, and the Berkeley Judicial Institute as we seek to evolve the conversation surrounding the civil legal aid crisis and identify actionable strategies for change.
+This program, cohosted with the RAND Institute for Civil Justice and the Berkeley Judicial Institute discussed the civil legal aid crisis in housing cases and identified actionable strategies for change.
 An average day in a typical housing court will see about 97% of tenants appearing without an attorney.
 Conversely, about 81% of landlords appear with legal representation.
 In an adversarial legal system that assumes both parties have representation, tenants can be at a severe disadvantage.
 This disparity persists despite research that shows the vast majority of tenants with representation experience positive outcomes.
 They avoid displacement or meet their goal of achieving additional time to move out, allowing them to locate long-term safe and stable housing.
 This program was supported by a generous gift from the AAJ's Robert L. Habush Endowment.

 Conversations on Civil Justice: Policing and Civil Justice, Friday, April 28, 2023, 10 - 10:30 A.M.
 Pacific Time (Webinar)

 Why does civil litigation so rarely result in justice for police misconduct?
 What are the legal and social costs of this protection for police?
-Please join us for a discussion of these issues with Professor Osagie K. Obasogie (Berkeley Law and UC Berkeley School of Public Health) and Professor Joanna Schwartz (UCLA Law), author of "Shielded: How the Police Became Untouchable (2023)."
+This program featured a discussion of these issues with Professor Osagie K. Obasogie (Berkeley Law and UC Berkeley School of Public Health) and Professor Joanna Schwartz (UCLA Law), author of "Shielded: How the Police Became Untouchable (2023)."

 Section 1983 and Police Use of Force: Building A Civil Justice Framework, Berkeley Law Warren Room, April 14, 2023